- Types of Fibre

 Fibre leaves the stomach and small intestine and ends up in the large intestine.

-Ensuring you’re eating sufficient fibre has significant benefits for our health and wellbeing.
+Ensuring you’re eating sufficient fibre has significant benefits for many aspects of our health and wellbeing.

 Fibre has traditionally been classified as either soluble or insoluble, although science now understands there’s a crossover between these two categories.